cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

 - `observations`: *list[tuple(str, protobuf class instance)]* - The initial observations from which the environment is starting the trial.
-The string in the tuple is the name of the destination actor (or "*" for all actors).
-The name of the actors can be found in `cogment.yaml` under `trial_params:actors:name`.
-The protobuf class is the Observation Space for that actor, found in `cogment.yaml` in the corresponding section `actor_classes:observation:space`.
+This is the same as the parameter for `self.produce_observations`.

 Return: None